Training Outcomes Within Your Budget!

 Table of Contents

-1) What is Big Data Database?
+1) What is a Big Data Database?

-2) Best Big Data Databases to use
+2) Best Big Data Databases to Use

 a) Apache Cassandra